raipc/atsd-api-python/README.md

 python -c "import atsd_client, pandas, requests, dateutil"
 ```

-The output will be **empty** if all modules are installed correctly.
-Otherwise, an error will be displayed showing which modules are missing.
+The output is **empty** if all modules are installed correctly.
+Otherwise, an error is displayed showing which modules are missing.

 ```python
 Traceback (most recent call last):